CloudburstMC/trove/README.md

 what needs to be done and not have the time to do it.
 With this kind of performance library, it's better to be somewhere that's keeping up.

+It's been a fun ride.
+It's been great to see Trove used in financial trading, network packet analyisis, games, IDEs and many, many other places.

+-Rob

 ---